Find Affordable College Courses

 On average, music graduates from SHSU take out $27,756 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $181.

-Texas A&M University - Kingsville landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree music programs.
+With a ranking of #10, Texas A&M University - Kingsville did quite well on this year’s most popular schools for music students working on their bachelor’s degree.
 Texas A&M Kingsville is a moderately-sized public school located in the town of Kingsville.

 Of the 46 students majoring in music at Texas A&M Kingsville, 63% are male and 37% are female.